The 'Method' Method for Scientific Writing

 This writing method, the method, is better described as a writing ritual.
-Whether or not your brain is adequately warmed up and ready to transition to writing, it always helps to have an external, perhaps physical, cue that it is time to write.
+Whether or not your brain has been adequately warmed up with a writing warm up and is ready to transition to writing, it always helps to have an external, perhaps physical, cue that it is time to write.

 The exact ritual will, of course, vary from person to person.
-It can also vary according to the type of writing task as the mental state and process for writing a letter of recommendation or grant is necessarily different from that of writing an academic manuscript.
+It can also vary according to the type of writing task as the mental state and process for writing a letter of recommendation or grant is necessarily different from that of drafting a manuscript.

 My preference is to make a hot cup of coffee or tea before I sit down to write.
 The process of making the drink, along with the soothing comfort of holding a hot mug, help me to relax and shift my focus to writing.
 Other rituals can be a bit more… extreme, like the famous authors who reportedly sleep next to their manuscript, or hang upside down in anti-gravity boots.